USEPA/flowsa/README.md

 <!-- badges: end -->

 # flowsa
-`flowsa` is a data processing library attributing resources (environmental, monetary, and human), wastes, emissions, and losses to sectors, typically [NAICS codes](https://www.census.gov/naics/). `flowsa` aggregates, combines, and allocates data from a variety of sources.
+`flowsa` is a data processing library attributing the flows of resources (environmental, monetary, and human), wastes, emissions, and losses to sectors, typically [NAICS codes](https://www.census.gov/naics/). `flowsa` aggregates, combines, and allocates data from a variety of sources.
 The sources can be found in the [GitHub wiki](https://github.com/USEPA/flowsa/wiki/Available-Data#flow-by-activity-datasets)